readthedocs/readthedocs.org/docs/user/unofficial-projects.rst

 A project is considered *unmaintained* when ANY of the following are met:

 * The configured version control repository is unreadable.
 This can happen if the repository is deleted, credentials are broken or the Git host is permanently unresponsive.
-* The project is only serving content from releases and commits 6 months or older than its source repository.
+* The project is only serving content from releases and commits 6 months or older.
 * All builds have failed for more than 6 months.